DV

 Strategy & risk

 QDVO tracks U.S. large-cap value / dividend equities with a covered call overlay with an active approach, while QQQI tracks NASDAQ 100 with an options approach.
-Beta is 0.9338 for QDVO and 1.0553 for QQQI, indicating QDVO is less volatile relative to the market.
+Beta is 0.9338 for QDVO and 1.0553 for QQQI, making QDVO the less volatile of the two by this measure.

 QDVO beta0.9338